Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

-Clearly, like epoch 1 of XTE J1701-462, in present study with having spherical corona we can not explain the observed high PD, which also indicates that our calculations are consistent with the result of \cite{Krawczynski-etal2023}.
+Clearly, like epoch 1 of XTE J1701-462, in present study with having spherical corona we can not explain the observed high PD.
 However, if we exclude the some fraction of forward escaped photons in spherical geometry then we can explain the observed high PD in broad band 2 - 181 keV (see right panel of Figure \ref{fig:mod1-2geo}).

 \end{itemize}